 To ensure the highest security and prevent unauthorized usage of the camera the Administrator has the exclusive privilege to access the System Administration for settings and control requirements to allow users the level of entry and authorize the privileges for all users.
-The camera supports multi-level password protection and access to the camera is strictly restricted to define the user who has a "User Name" and "User Password" that is assigned by the Administrator.
+The camera supports multi-level password protection and access to the camera is strictly restricted to defined the user who has a "User Name" and "User Password" that is assigned by the Administrator.

-The administrator can release a public user name and password to allow remote users to access the camera.
+The administrator can release a public user name and password so when remote users access the camera they will have the right to view the image transmitted by the camera.